CS58-FA25/tiny-kernels/README.md

 - Buffer Validation: For example, when the user passes along a buffer address to read from a terminal, we ensure that we are copying data into user-space memory.
 # Team Divsion of Labor
 - Ahmed Al Sunbati: Kernel Logic, Kernel Data Structures, trap handlers, synchronization and syscalls.
-- Isabella Fusari: Pseudocode, API for syscalls and interrupts, terminals, build, and initial version of `LoadProgram`.
+- Isabella Fusari: Pseudocode, headers for syscalls and interrupts, terminals, build, and initial version of `LoadProgram`.

 ## Docker (if not on thayer machine)